21 Most Important SaaS Startup Metrics

 Traffic growth, for instance could paint a pretty picture.
 So couldthe growing subscriber rate, for instance.
 But couple these with a rising cost of acquisition and the picture suddenly turns grim.
 That’s why, it’s imperative that you monitor the right metrics, depending on your business objectives.

-And in this post I’ll show you 21 metrics I think every SaaS startup should track, divided into 3 categories:
+In this post, I’ll show you 21 metrics I think every startup should track once they had their SaaS product developed and launched onto the market.
+The metrics are divided into 3 categories:

 - Metrics for Fundraising,